Pietrangelo scores twice as Blues win in Anaheim

 Zach Sanford also scored for the Blues, and Jake Allen made 26 saves.
 Jani Hakanpaa scored for the Ducks (29-33-9, 67 points), who remain in sixth place in the Pacific Division.

 With No. 1 goaltender John Gibson injured and Ryan Miller resting after making 40 saves in Anaheim's 5-2 win over Ottawa on Tuesday night, Anthony Stolarz started for the Ducks and stopped 33 of 35 shots.
-This is the make-up game from a Feb.
+The contest was the makeup game from a Feb.
 11 postponement brought about when Blues defenseman Jay Bouwmeester suffered a cardiac episode after completing a shift.
-Medical professionals revived him and he remains sidelined after an implantable cardioverter defibrillator was placed in his heart.
+Medical professionals revived him, and he remains sidelined after an implantable cardioverter defibrillator was placed in his heart.

 Per NHL protocol, each team carried over goals scored during the postponed Feb.
-11 game Ivan Barbashev for the Blues and Adam Henrique from the Ducks.
-So this game started with a 1-1 score.
+11 game -- Ivan Barbashev for the Blues and Adam Henrique for the Ducks.
+So this game started with a 1-1 score, but a full new 60 minutes was played.
 After the start-over, the Blues gained the upper hand in the first period while outshooting the Ducks 16-9.

 Pietrangelo put the Blues up 2-1 on with a power-play goal.
-He hammered a slap shot from straightaway off Stolarz, off the post, and into the net with 3:52 left in the period.
+He hammered a slap shot from straight away off Stolarz, off the post and into the net with 3:52 left in the period.
 Hakanpaa tied the game 2-2 with 6:32 left in the second period.
-His long-range wrist shot from straight away got through traffic and bled through Allen.
+His long-range wrist shot from straight away got through traffic and bled though Allen.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)